Outline

 Further into the document, there will be specific recommendations pertaining each department,

 people involved.
-Of course, this seems all conceptual but with proper attention and small steps, this
+Of course, this seems all conceptual but with proper attention and small steps, this structure is tested and proves to be effective.

 Below are just a few benefits of having such a structure: